Budget 2020: Health budget sees doubling of private clinic surgeries, deductibles on seniors drug plan | CBC News

 Edmonton and northern Alberta will see a $15 million investment in lab equipment

-Alberta will double the number of surgeries done in private clinics over the next three years as part of an effort to cut wait times laid out Thursday in Budget 2020.
+Alberta plans to double the number of surgeries done in private clinics over the next three years as part of an effort to cut wait times laid out Thursday in Budget 2020.

 Over the next three years, the province will stick close to current spending levels on health, planning for an annual health services bill between $20.6 billion and $20.8 billion, injecting $2.5 billion into new construction, renovations and equipment.